Trump impeachment trial: Democrats to make final arguments | DW | 11.02.2021

-After US Democrats showed graphic video recordings in Trump's impeachment trial, President Joe Biden said Republicans' minds "may be changed" as lawmakers continue their battle.
+After US Democrats showed graphic video recordings in Trump's impeachment trial, President Joe Biden said Republicans' minds "may be changed" as lawmakers continue to make arguments.

 The third day of former US President Donald Trump's impeachment trial got underway Thursday, with Democrats continuing to make their case that Trump's words and actions incited a violent mob that stormed the US Capitol on January 6.